CoronelMau/tic-tac-toe/README.md

 The following is the list of depencencies used for this project:

+- @babel/preset-env
+- @babel/preset-react
+- @testing-library/jest-dom
+- @testing-library/react
+- @types/jest
+- @types/react
+- @types/react-dom
+- @vitejs/plugin-react
+- eslint
+- eslint-plugin-react
+- eslint-plugin-react-hooks
+- eslint-plugin-react-refresh
+- identity-obj-proxy
+- jest
+- jest-canvas-mock
+- jest-environment-jsdom
+- jest-svg-transformer
+- react-test-renderer
+- vite
 - canvas-confetti
-- babel
-- jest
+- react
-- testing-library
+- react-dom

 For installing, you can use the command: